data98/redberry-bootcamp-assignment/README.md

 # Redberry bootcamp assignment form

-This project is a simple chess championship form with uuid, fontawesome, react-router.
+This project is a simple chess championship form with react, react-router, fontawesome, uuid and axios.

 ## Technologies